kevin-fang/high-throughput-febio/INSTALL.md

 - To run on startup, you'll want to add `sudo /etc/init.d/condor start` to the `/etc/rc.local` file.

 ## Creating a central manager
 Instructions for creating a central manager are the same as adding a new machine to the network.
-The IP address that you include in the `condor_config.local` files should be the IP address of this central computer.
+The IP address that you include in the `condor_config.local` files should be the IP address of this computer.
 Once that's set up, do the following:
 - Follow either the Docker or native installation instructions.
 - If you don't want your central manager to execute jobs, add the following line to your `condor_config.local`:
 `DAEMON_LIST = COLLECTOR, MASTER, NEGOTIATOR, SCHEDD`.
 - **IMPORTANT**: Make sure that in the `condor_config.local` of your central manager, the DAEMON_LIST has `SCHEDD` and `NEGOTIATOR` present.